 Well, with the latest release of PowerTools Viewer, you can!

 We call it Slide View - it renders each document or image as a thumbnail and, in turn, you can select a thumbnail to be rendered as a medium-sized image, complete with the document's metadata.
 Using the cursor keys (left and right), you can quickly flip through all of the documents in the folder.
-We've also made it possible to configure Content Server to automatically pre-render images by folder.
+We've also made it possible to configure Content Suite to automatically pre-render images by folder.
 System-wide render is not required; instead, we limit the pre-rendering to the folders you have selected.
 For all the other documents in your system users can rely on the on-the-fly rendering.
 Pretty slick, isn't it?

-While PDF rendering in Content Server isn't new, OpenText has offered Adlib for years while more recently Blazon has been offered as a replacement, users have found that those solutions sometimes don't work well with 8-bit character sets.
+While PDF rendering in Content Suite isn't new, OpenText has offered Adlib for years while more recently Blazon has been offered as a replacement, users have found that those solutions sometimes don't work well with 8-bit character sets.
 Users of both Adlib and Blazon have run into rendering issues with documents written in languages that use 8-bit characters sets, such as Arabic, Chinese, Greek, Japanese, and Urdu.
 We've taken a different approach in rendering, both with PowerTools Viewer and with PowerTools for Documents (both use the same underlying code set), and our customers are enjoying great success in rendering 8-bit characters flawlessly.
 If you need to render Word documents written in Arabic, for example, to PDF, this latest release of PowerTools Viewer works is for you.

 Want to give it try?
 Login to our Customer Portal and visit these folders: